bezzlab/mzIdentMLVisualiser/README.md

  1. wrapper - mzIdentMLToJSON.xml
  2. python script - mzIdentMLToJSON.py
  3. java library - mzIdentMLExtractor.jar
- 4. java library dependancies - lib folder
+ 4. java library dependencies - lib folder

 That's it!
 You are ready to use the visualisation tool.